yescorp/Print-A-Gif/README.md

 - <span style="color:red">(New parameter)</span> FRAMEMULTIPLIER: This allows to repeat same frame multiple times.
 This may be useful to adjust the flip book speed.

 - Bear in mind that TABWIDTH, PRINTMARGIN, CUTSPACING and FRAMEMULTIPLIER are subject to change when printed due to final scaling.
 Experiment if necessary.

+- <span style="color:red">(New parameter)</span> ANNOTATIONSIZE: This allows to set the font size for the annotations.
+This relative value and shall be adjusted visually when seeing the result.
+The actual text size for the annotations is calculated automatically.

 - All the interim images are placed in "tmp" folder and deleted at the end